searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 Facets with a `type` value of `value` or `range-buckets` will contain the following properties:

-`facet.search.input` facet search within.
-Setting this will dynamically filter the facet `values` array to only include values that match the `facet.search.input` substring.
+`facet.search.input` facet search within - setting this will dynamically filter the facet `values` array to only include values that match the `facet.search.input` substring

 `facet.overflow.setLimit` method to set the number of values to display before overflow occurs

 `facet.overflow.toggle` method to toggle overflow of a facet, typically invoked `onClick` event of a facet 'show more' button

-`facet.refinedValues` facet values that have been limitied if any overflow or search within is active.
-This should be used to render facet values from components.
+`facet.refinedValues` facet values that have been limitied if any overflow or search within is active; this should be used to render facet values from components

-`facet.values` original facet values.
-It is not recommended to directly render facet values using this in your components - `facet.refinedValues` should be used instead.
-However, if you are using an `afterStore` event to reference facet values, `facet.values` should be used.
+`facet.values` original facet values - it is not recommended to directly render facet values using this in your components - `facet.refinedValues` should be used instead - however, if you are using an `afterStore` event to reference facet values, `facet.values` should be used

 ```jsx
 @withController